fleischr/CarbonEmissionsNFTDesign/README.md

 ## Scope 3 Verification Workflow

-As organizations attempt to verify their scope 3 emissions, they can forward verification requests to another organization's smart contract with reference to their scope 1 emissions NFT
+As organizations attempt to verify their scope 3 emissions, they can forward verification requests to another organization's smart contract with reference to the other orgs scope 1 emissions NFT.
+This would be information shared off chain - such as in a barcode or invoice.

+The scope 1 organization can respond to the request by re-enlisting their scope 1 verifiers to cross check the scope 3 token data of the other org.

 ## Advanced capabilities
 The usage of token bound accounts is meant to support multiple token types which may compose the GHG summary overall